How do I take nutraMetrix Ultimate Aloe Powder?

 If you look at the history of aloe as a topical application or cosmetic ingredient, there are three types of evidence that have been used to support its value, including testimonials, scientific research and chemical analysis.
 Reports show that as early as the 1930s, the gel was used to soothe burns.

 Many individuals apply the gel to minor cuts, abrasions and burns.
 Aloe vera products enjoy growing public interest.
 Strong examination of aloe vera continues.
-Most of the modern research has focused on aloe vera’s ability to promote skin health and support normal healing.
-These outcomes are supported by over 1,000 modern clinical studies conducted by medical professionals.*
+Most of the modern research has focused on aloe vera’s ability to support normal healing.

-The juice of the plant continues to gain in popularity as an effective health drink.
-Hundreds of chemical reports show that aloe vera contains amino acids, enzymes and a large number of healthy compounds.*
+The juice of the plant continues to gain in popularity as an effective health supplement.
+Hundreds of chemical reports show that aloe vera contains amino acids, enzymes, and a large number of compounds.*

 Aloe vera works because the green skin of the plant produces and the sap stores at least six beneficial health agents: lupeol, salicylic acid, urea nitrogen, cinnamonic acid, phenol, and sulfur.
 In addition, the plant also produces at least 23 proteins (polypeptides) and at least four mannan sugars, which promote the normal regulation of cell growth and support the immune system .